sariya/GARCOM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of GARCOM is to provide mutation counts per individual within genetic boundaries (genes).
 It accepts different data formats with input file from [plink](https://www.cog-genomics.org/plink/1.9/index) (.raw), gene boundaries, SNP location.
+It also accepts [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file format.
+The vcf file is assumed to be pVCF, that is where all samples are merged/combined.

 ## Installation